davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 ## To the command-line!

 So, in just a few short hours, [hl][hl] was born.
 I wrote it using TDD, and, even though it's barely 100 lines of code, it hits all the notes of an awesome command-line app (if I do say so myself :).
-Let's go through all nine of our "facets of an asesome command-line app" and see what the fuss is about.
+Let's go through all nine of our "facets of an awesome command-line app" and see what the fuss is about.

 ## Have a Clear & Concise Purpose

 The best way to have a clear & concise purpose is to do one thing, and one thing only.  `hl` highlights search terms in any output to assist with visual scanning of output.
-It doesn't highlight multile terms, and it doesn't remove non-matching lines.
+It doesn't highlight multiple terms, and it doesn't remove non-matching lines.
 It just highlights terms.
 One thing, and one thing only.

 ## Be Easy to Use